thenexthub/Codira/docs/ErrorHandlingRationale.md

 ### Automatic propagation

-Swift should use automatic propagation of errors, rather than relying on the programmer to manually check for them and return out.
+Codira should use automatic propagation of errors, rather than relying on the programmer to manually check for them and return out.
 It's just a lot less boilerplate for common error handling tasks.
 This introduces an implicit control flow problem, but we can ameliorate that with marked